prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 Similar to suffixes of _<unit> and _<type/total> but make it an explicit suffix using a delimiter not currently permitted in metric names.
 Specifying suffixes is optional when querying for a metric.
 When the type or unit suffix is omitted from a query, it would (design TBD) return results which include any type or unit suffix which exists for that name.

+NOTES:

-NOTE: `~` for units and `.` for type is just one example, there might be better operators/characters to use.
+* `~` for units and `.` for type is just one example, there might be better operators/characters to use.
+* This proposal is fully compatible with the proposal above. `http_request_duration{__unit__="seconds", __type__="histogram"}` could just be another syntax for `http_request_duration~seconds.histogram`.
+It would make it much easier to add units and/or types to the metric name, so it would address the concern that you cannot see the unit and type anymore by looking at a PromQL expression without supporting tooling.
+If we allowed `.total` as an alias of `.counter`, we would have very little visible change. `http_requests_total` would become `http_requests.total`.

 Writing queries that include the type and unit would be recommended as a best-practice by the community.